hop-proto/hop-go/app/README.txt

     - added capability to use a Reliable channel as underlying connection
     - introduced authorized key logic

+Done:
+- store authorization grants in memory instead of authorized_keys file (!!!!)

 Miscellaneous Issues/TODOs:
-- store authorization grants in memory instead of authorized_keys file (!!!!)
 - Principal needs to get user input as a background process (!!!) --> semi-fixed, still have one weird line.
 Don't know how to make a GUI cmd line app but could work if exec.CMD?
 Another process?
 - start hop client as specified user (!!!)
 - add timeouts/deadlines (!!!)